Last reviewed · 8 May 2026 · Independent UK SRS Reference

 All future-dated stages are subject to the FCA's final Policy Statement and to any further regulatory developments.
 Mandatory dates are FCA proposals, not law, until the Policy Statement is issued and the rules made.

-If a company has not published a transition plan, it must explain why.
 This is a disclose-or-explain approach to transition plans, rather than a mandate to produce one.

 The requirement sits within the broader UK SRS S2 climate disclosure framework.